Skip to main content

 Current projections by the UN predict that food production needs to increase by 70% in the next 25 years to feed the world population.
 As nations grapple with an increasingly variable climate and growing restrictions on energy use, agriculture faces the combined challenge of maximizing productivity while remaining sustainable.

-This collection welcomes Data Note* Articles covering:
+This collection welcomed Data Note* Articles covering:

 · Tree and crop plant Omics: phenomics, ionomics, genomics, transcriptomics, proteomics, lipidomics, metabolomics, and panomics